openacid/celeritasdb/wiki/replication-algo.md

   a.deps  = a.initialDeps = all_instances_on_this_repilca
   ```

-- When a replica receives PreAccept of `a`,
+- When a replica receives FastAccept of `a`,
   it updates `a` to depend on
   all those do not have a relation `>` with `a`